yussefsaidi/AdventureOfPasquale/README.md

 ### Installation

 Simply download the archive of all the files, unzip them into an accessible location.
 Double click and launch "Adventure Of Pasquale.exe".
-You will then get this screen: https://i.imgur.com/OuFm0iT.png
+You will then get this screen: https://github.com/yussefsaidi/AdventureOfPasquale/blob/master/Launch%20Menu.png
 Simply click on play.
+You then have access to the start screen of the game: https://github.com/yussefsaidi/AdventureOfPasquale/blob/master/Main%20Menu.jpg

-This is the start menu of the game: https://i.imgur.com/4l0dtB5.jpg
+Click Start and you can start playing!
+This is what the first scene of the game looks like: https://github.com/yussefsaidi/AdventureOfPasquale/blob/master/First%20Scene.png

 ## Built With